Northampton Community College (NCC)

 - Contact Tara Vasold Fischer '02 (email@example.com), Associate Dean of Academic Advising & College Dean, to let her know of your interest.

-- After the completion of 30-45 credits, but before graduation, visit the transfer web pages for transfer information, admission and aid applications and general directions.
+- After the completion of 30-45 credits, but before graduation, visit our Transfer Students website for transfer information, admission and aid applications and general directions.

 - Submit the admission and financial-aid applications by the required deadlines and complete your coursework for the associate degree at NCC.